By: C. W. Stratton, MS, CASAC

 Change Doesn’t Have to be Dreary

 Recovery is a process of absolute change.
 We must change the way we think about ourselves and the things around us.
-Recovering people must have increased awareness of the high risk situation that can lead to relapse.
-Change is uncomfortable, but being uncomfortable to better ourselves is less painful than continuing to use substances and creating havoc on yourself with only having three options available; jails, institutions and death.
+Recovering people must have increased awareness of the high-risk situations that can lead to relapse.
+Change is uncomfortable, but being uncomfortable to better ourselves is less painful than continuing to use substances and creating havoc on yourself with only having three options available; jails, institutions, and death.

-This isn’t a definitive list of things to replace old People, Places and Things but this will give a basic premise and a starting point for change.
+While this isn’t a definitive list of things to replace, this will give a basic premise and a starting point for change.
 We must dig deep within ourselves and decide what is most important.
-If we can say “WE” are more important than we must begin that uncomfortable journey of resolve and healing.
+If we can say “WE” are more important, we must begin that uncomfortable journey of resolve and healing.
 We don’t always have to wait until the pain is too much to bear to make life changes.
 Please make the needed changes; your recovery and life depend on it.

 Craig is an Adjunct Professor at Hudson Valley Community College.
 He brings his personal experience of 22 years in recovery and his education to his students, ensuring that the next generation of substance abuse counselors understand the knowledge of addiction, but more importantly, know a representative of the addicted population.

 Bringing this human element to his classes, he advocates for recovery and, through his teaching and actions, will help remove the stigmas and myths associated with faceless addicts.

 Combining his passions with a purpose is one of his goals.
 He has worked to help marginalized populations understand their addictions and introduce them to the benefits of recovery as a Case Manager for the homeless and those in the Drug Treatment Court.

 He has also counseled adolescents, adults, and couples over the last 14 years in various agencies and worked extensively on Alternatives to Incarceration to incorporate treatment and not incarceration for nonviolent offenders.